PicoScope 7 Software

 With a particular slave device selected the remaining slave devices drop off the line.
 The master then executes a device function sequence command such as a write to, or a read from, the slave memory.

 The first step is to acquire the 1-Wire signal of interest using the PicoScope advanced trigger.
-Then select Serial Decoding from the Tools menu.
+Then select Serial decoding on the left, or under the More... menu.